Thursday, September 23, 2021

 The Mayflower Hotel, Washington, D.C.

-The Ethics and Public Policy Center and Princeton University’s James Madison Program in American Ideals and Institutions are partnering to host an event featuring a discussion of Robert P. George and Ryan T. Anderson’s seminal National Affairs essay “The Baby and the Bathwater: Toward a Recovery of the American Idea.”
+The Ethics and Public Policy Center and Princeton University’s James Madison Program in American Ideals and Institutions partnered to host an event featuring a discussion of Robert P. George and Ryan T. Anderson’s seminal National Affairs essay “The Baby and the Bathwater: Toward a Recovery of the American Idea.”

-At the event, Robert P. George, Director of the James Madison Program in American Ideals and Institutions and McCormick Professor of Jurisprudence, Princeton University, and EPPC President Ryan T. Anderson will deliver remarks based on their 2019 essay, and then sit for a conversation with EPPC Visiting Fellow Alexandra DeSanctis and James Madison Program Communications Coordinator Antonin Scalia.
+At the event, Robert P. George, Director of the James Madison Program in American Ideals and Institutions and McCormick Professor of Jurisprudence, Princeton University, and EPPC President Ryan T. Anderson delivered remarks based on their 2019 essay, and sat for a conversation with EPPC Visiting Fellow Alexandra DeSanctis and James Madison Program Communications Coordinator Antonin Scalia.

 About the Participants

 Robert P. George holds Princeton University’s McCormick Chair in Jurisprudence and is the Director of the James Madison Program in American Ideals and Institutions.
 He has served as chairman of the United States Commission on International Religious Freedom (USCIRF), and before that on the President’s Council on Bioethics and as a presidential appointee to the United States Commission on Civil Rights.
 He has also served as the U.S. member of UNESCO’s World Commission on the Ethics of Scientific Knowledge and Technology (COMEST).
 He is a former Judicial Fellow at the Supreme Court of the United States, where he received the Justice Tom C. Clark Award.
 A graduate of Swarthmore College, he holds M.T.S. and J.D. degrees from Harvard University and the degrees of D.Phil., B.C.L., D.C.L., and D.Litt. from Oxford University.